francescogerardomarra/its/modulo26/1_authentication.md

 ## Classification by Type of Factor

 Authentication can be classified based on the **type of factor** used.
-This classification is **not based on the number of factors** (e.g., single-factor or multi-factor authentication), but rather on the type of credential involved.
+This classification is **not based on the number of factors** (e.g. single-factor or multi-factor authentication), but rather on the type of credential involved.

 ### **Something You Know**
 Authentication methods relying on information that only the user should know: